seccanj/clans/README.md

 Current elements of Clans are:
 - Individuals: the main characters, individuals live in a world also populated by plants.
 Individuals are governed by basic instincts, like hunger and the impulse to mate and generate children.
 They are DNA-based, with characteristics that are passed down to the progeny, make experiences and can learn from their mistakes.
 - Plants: plants represent food and the main source of energy for individuals.
 They can also represent a threat, in the case of poisonous plants.
+Individuals eating poisonous plnts, if they survive, autonomously learn how to avoid eating them again, and pass this experience to their children.

 The FXGL[3] game development framework is used to simplify JFX development.
 Also the TilesFX[7] library for dashboard elements is used to provide gauges on what's going on inside the Clans world.